titan-data/.github/CONTRIBUTING.md

 ## Issues

-If you're struggling with something, but are unsure if it's a bug or missing feature, please contact the community through [available resources](RESOURCES.md) before submitting a new issue.
+If you're struggling with something, but are unsure if it's a bug or missing feature, please contact the community through available [support resources](SUPPORT.md) before submitting a new issue.
 It could simply be a misconfiguration or misunderstanding.
 If you do believe that it is a bug or missing feature, please search existing issues to see if something similar has already been reported.

-When making a chance, it is always recommended to first file an issue that describes the problem or feature being added.
+When making a change, it is always recommended to first file an issue that describes the problem or feature being added.
 This creates a space for dialog and discussion, and a place where other users can associate their experiences, include closing new issues out as a duplicate.